This post may contain affiliate links. Read my full disclosure.

 My face looks more radiant and refreshed.
 Though I wouldn’t say the difference was very pronounced.
 The pore size looks the same.
 Any pigments there are still there.

-But I wasn’t dissapointed because superficial peel, being a no-downtime peel, is a ‘slow and steady’ option.
-It requires a series of weekly or fortnighly peels to be done to achieve the same result of a medium peel.
+But I wasn’t disappointed with MUAC 40% Lactic Acid because I know that the superficial peel, being a no-downtime peel, is a ‘slow and less risky’ option.
+It requires a series of weekly or fortnightly peels to achieve the same result of a medium peel.

 Furthermore, I’m using superficial peel as a maintenance peel, to be done in-between my medium-depth peels (which are more likely to produce instant results).
 Rating: 4/5